 With the AVX golf ball, you will get all the benefits of using the most popular premium golf balls with the option to launch it lower and have less spin off the driver, woods, and long irons.
 However, you will not lose the feel around the greens.

+We hope you enjoyed our Titleist AVX review!
 If you are in the market for a premium golf ball that provides tour performance but requires a lower ball trajectory, the AVX is one to seriously consider.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.